BNamericas - Why Saudi Arabian diamonds could spark Brazi...

 Why Saudi Arabian diamonds could spark Brazilian political unrest

-A scandal involving diamond jewelry worth some 3mn euros (US$3.2mn) Saudi Arabia gifted Brazil’s former first lady, Michelle Bolsonaro, could impede a comeback of former president Jair Bolsonaro and even cause social unrest.
+A scandal involving diamond jewelry worth some 3mn euros (US$3.2mn) that Saudi Arabia gifted Brazil’s former first lady, Michelle Bolsonaro, could impede a future political comeback for former president Jair Bolsonaro.

-Bolsonaro lost the election to Luiz Inácio Lula da Silva in October 2022, but he didn’t discard a 2026 presidential run.
+After losing the election to Luiz Inácio Lula da Silva last October, Bolsonaro has not ruled out a presidential run in 2026 while he remains in the US state of Florida, where he traveled before Lula was sworn in on January 1.

+Newspaper O Estado de S. Paulo recently reported that mines and energy ministry officials tried to smuggle jewelry that Saudi Arabia gave to then-first lady Michelle Bolsonaro in October 2021, but tax authorities confiscated the goods at São Paulo international airport.

+While Bolsonaro pleads innocence, the scandal gained traction recently after local media published footage of former government officials trying to recover the seized jewelry, claiming Bolsonaro ordered the move.

-"This jewelry case weakens Bolsonaro’s [anticorruption image] and generates an almost irreversible picture pointing toward the suspension of his political rights, making his candidacy for the next elections unfeasible," Mário Sérgio Lima, senior political analyst at Medley Global Advisors, told BNamericas.
+"This jewelry case weakens Bolsonaro’s [anticorruption image] and generates an almost irreversible picture that points to the suspension of his political rights, making his candidacy for the next elections unfeasible," Mário Sérgio Lima, senior political analyst at Medley Global Advisors, tells BNamericas.

-But the negative impact will not translate into an advantage for Lula.
+But the negative impact will not necessarily mean a political advantage for Lula in the near term.

+Other local analysts worry about the scandal generating further social unrest in the country after Bolsonaro supporters ransacked the presidential palace, congress and the supreme court on January 8.

 "We have to remember that there is a radical right-wing force in Brazil of 20% or 25% of the population, which has great mobilizing power.
-A suspension of Bolsonaro's political rights or even his arrest, in a more radical scenario, could generate many protests in the streets by his supporters and moments of social tensions," André Pereira Cesar, a political analyst at Hold Consultoria told BNamericas.
+A suspension of Bolsonaro's political rights or even his arrest, in a more radical scenario, could generate many protests in the streets by his supporters and moments of social tensions," says André Pereira Cesar, a political analyst at Hold Consultoria.

-"Mass protests in the streets are never good for governments and this could indeed have a secondary negative impact on the Lula government’s agenda," added Cesar.
+"Mass protests in the streets are never good for governments and this could indeed have a secondary negative impact on the Lula government’s agenda."

 Audit court TCU ruled that Bolsonaro must not use or sell Saudi Arabian jewelry, suggesting a formal investigation is being prepared.